 You might have noticed that your cat is napping more, can’t jump as high as they used to or isn’t chasing a piece of string with as much energy as they did before.

 Your pet will love their cat naps even more when they have somewhere soft to cuddle into, especially as they get older.
-Senior cats can struggle with sore joints sometimes, so a cosy bed will provide the snuggly support to keep them as comfortable as possible.
-Keep their bed in a warm place away from draughts so that they can get a little peace and quiet in a tranquil area.
+Senior cats can struggle with sore joints sometimes, so a cosy bed will provide snuggly support to keep them as comfortable as possible.
+Keep their bed in a warm place away from draughts so that they can get a little peace in a tranquil area.

 To reduce stress on your cat’s joints, you can keep a bowl of clean water nearby so that they don’t have to travel so far when they want a drink.
 This will help encourage your pet to drink more to avoid dehydration and keep urinary tract infections at bay, which can affect older cats.
 It’s also a good idea to keep their litter tray nearby – even if your cat hasn’t used one before, they might find it useful to have one that is easily accessible in the house so that they don’t have to go so far to use the toilet.